FRENSIE/FRENSIE/README.md

  * `-D DAGMC_PREFIX:PATH=path-to-dagmc-install-dir` indicates where the custom DAGMC install directory is located.
  * `-D ROOT_PREFIX:PATH=path-to-root-install-dir` indicates where the custom ROOT install directory is located.
  * `-D BUILDNAME_PREFIX:STRING=my-build-name` sets the custom build name that will be displayed on the CDash dashboard (only used when FRENSIE_ENABLE_DASHBOARD_CLIENT is set to ON).
- * `-D MCNP_DATA_DIR:PATH=path-to-mcnp-data` indicates where the nuclear data used by MCNP6 is located on the system.
+ * `-D XSDIR_DIR:PATH=path-to-mcnp-data` indicates where the nuclear data used by MCNP6 is located on the system (specifically, where the desired xsdir file is located).

 **Note 3**: Each FRENSIE package has a custom build target, a custom test build target and a custom test run target.
 For a given package PACKAGE the three